 Speak with a Pittsburgh car accident lawyer to find out if you can file a personal injury claim.
 You may have a claim for financial compensation if your construction zone car accident was the result of:

 - Improper or insufficient speed limit signs or other traffic signage

 - Narrow lanes

-- Driver tried to pass illegally in a marked zone
+- The driver tried to pass illegally in a marked zone

-- Construction debris or equipment left in road or on shoulder
+- Construction debris or equipment left in the road or on the shoulder

 - Unsafe, uneven pavement that was not marked properly